-October 8: Deadline for permit applications and bonus points
+September 28: Deadline for permit applications and bonus points

 Your application for a cougar limited-entry permit or a cougar bonus point must be submitted through wildlife.utah.gov no later than 11 p.m.
-MDT on Oct.
-8, 2019.
+MDT on Sept.
+28, 2021.
+If you choose to apply by phone, you must complete your application no later than 5 p.m.
+MDT.

 Please remember that you must have a hunting license or a combination license to apply for a bonus point.

-October 8: Deadline for withdrawing or resubmitting your application Utah Admin.
+September 28: Deadline for withdrawing or resubmitting your application

+• Utah Admin.
 Rule R657-62-11

 If you decide not to hunt, you can withdraw your online permit application until 11 p.m.
-MDT on Oct.
-8, 2019.
+MDT on Sept.
+28, 2021.

 If you made a mistake in your online permit application, simply withdraw your original online application and submit a new, correct application before 11 p.m.
-MDT on Oct.
-8, 2019.
+MDT on Sept.
+28, 2021.

 In order to withdraw your application, visit the main application page and click the Withdraw Application button at the bottom of the page.
-For each new application you submit, you will be charged a \$10 application fee.
+For each new application you submit, you will be charged an application fee.